BlockJayn/DFKDuelBot-AVAX-DeFi-Kingdoms/README.md

 3. Avoids blacklisted players that are too strong. (via blacklisted Hero-Ids in config - only in 1vs1 game-type currently)
 4. Switches the RPC-network automatically to counteract network-outages
-5. The Bot also has several options to set your own customized preferences If you're finding DFKQuestRunner valuable, give this repository a "Star" on github.
+5. The Bot also has several options to set your own customized preferences If you're finding this script valuable, give this repository a "Star" on github.
 Thx!

 ## Setup